Will-Ma-02/Snake-Around-The-World/Pyception/README.md

 - If you have any other questions or find an alternative method to the ones I described that works, let me know through a DM!

+## Pyception! · Settings
+You can change your setting by navigating to the settings menu by pressing Tab in the start menu.
+Once inside, use the number keys to select a setting.
+Use the left and right arrow keys to cycle through the settings.
+That's it, you're good to go!
+As mentioned earlier, your settings will be saved to the Saved_Data.ini file.
+This means your settings will be saved even after you close the game, and will be loaded in once you run it again.
+Your high score is saved in here too, but in a different section.

+## Pyception! · A Conclusion
+That's it from me for now!
+If I have any more updates, I will update this README as well as the repo.
+Again, this has been one of my biggest projects, so thank you for all the support!